gkaissis/gbt_pdac/README.md

-# gbt_pdac
+# A machine learning algorithm predictive of molecular subtypes with differential response to adjuvant gemcitabine versus FOLFIRINOX chemotherapy in pancreatic ductal adenocarcinoma

-A machine learning algorithm predictive of molecular subtypes with differential response to adjuvant gemcitabine versus FOLFIRINOX chemotherapy in pancreatic ductal adenocarcinoma
+This repository contains the code used in the publication.